numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 Given the current release cadence of the Python, the proposed time (42 months) is roughly equivalent to "the last two" Python minor versions.
-However, if Python changes their release cadence, any rule based on the number of minor releases will need to be changed.
+However, if Python changes their release cadence substantially, any rule based solely on the number of minor releases may need to be changed to remain sensible.

 Time window on the X.Y.1 Python release